bips-hb/APTS_Causal_Inference/README.md

 Practicals for the Module "Causal Inference" at the Academy for PhD Training in Statistics (https://warwick.ac.uk/fac/sci/statistics/apts/programme/causinf/)

 ## Installation

+For APTS we recommend using the Codespace set up by Louis Aslett for the Machine Learning module.

 Use R4.0.0 or higher.
 **Windows users, please make sure that rtools is installed on your computer!**
 (https://cran.r-project.org/bin/windows/Rtools/)